 4. Trains are very cheap and comfortable in 1st class, tuktuks / threeweelers are cheap as well so take these for short distances.

-5. Very important: because of two rain seasons that each affect a different part of Sri Lanka, the east coast is good for visits from April to October and the South / West coast is good from October – April.
+5. When it comes to important Sri Lanka tips, the weather is another thing to keep in mind, because of two rain seasons that each affect a different part of Sri Lanka.
+The east coast is good for visits from April to October.
+The South / West coast is good from October – April.
 Prices for accommodation go up in Dec/Jan because of high season.